 The Franciscan missionaries set the stage for the explosion of dairy in west Marin with the introduction of feral cattle in 1817.
 They established the San Rafael Asistencia, near San Francisco Bay, as an annex to Mission Dolores in San Francisco, serving as a recuperative center for ailing Coast Miwok and Ohlone natives.
 Secularization of the missions following Mexican independence from Spain led to land grant subdivision and the expansion of cattle ranching on the peninsula.

-Initially, the Shafters signed new leases with the existing dairy ranches.
+Construction of the Shafters' first ranch began in 1857, when the house at Home Ranch near the geographic center of the peninsula was built.
+During the next two or three years, Home Ranch developed as an experimental ranch—a prototype of sorts for the mass-produced ranches to come.
+Shortly thereafter, the Shafters began leasing different sections of the peninsula to the occupants of existing dairy ranches.
 The singular exception was the sale of Tomales Point to an old friend from Vermont, Solomon Pierce.
 The Pierce family built a small town to support their isolated twin dairy ranches with the commanding views of the Pacific and Tomales Bay.
 In time, the Pierce Point Ranches out-competed the Shafter dairy collective in production and quality of finished product.

 The "Butter Rancho"